connection-terminated/connection-terminated/README.md

 dni —

-basic dni (proshippers/comshippers, pedos, zoos, etc)
+— basic dni (proshippers/comshippers, pedos, zoos, etc)

-dnf under 16 (look it up.)
+— dnf under 17 (look it up.)

-weirdos
+— weirdos

-romantic jokes (i have a wonderful wife)
+— romantic jokes (i have a wonderful wifes)

-— anyone else is fine to interact

-— idc for sex jokes that much

-- *crazy* thought but william afton might not be a pedo guys, i think scott cawthon literally said that and proved this to not be his view on HIS character! ***crazier*** thought but headcanoning a character to be a pedo is kinda *weird*! woah crazy I KNOW!!!!!!!!!!!! basically william afton = pedo aus/hcs/you think its canon despite it never being implied at all dni youre fucking weird. headcanons are supposed to be fun.
+— *crazy* thought but william afton might not be a pedo guys, i think scott cawthon literally said that and proved this to not be his view on HIS character! ***crazier*** thought but headcanoning a character to be a pedo is kinda *weird*! woah crazy I KNOW!!!!!!!!!!!!
+- basically william afton = pedo aus/hcs/you think its canon despite it never being implied at all dni youre fucking weird. headcanons are supposed to be fun.

 — idc that the "correct" term is comship or darkship or whatever, when people tell me that as an "erm ackshually" it makes them look like a freak. its like specifying that a certain content creator is a different type of pedo. literally js shut up 😭✋